Awards and Prizes

 The Society’s awards reflect the breadth of work in the meteorological community and it can be one of the most rewarding activities to honour peers and colleagues for their contributions to the science and profession, and through education and outreach.
 There are awards that recognise distinguished careers, honour outstanding contributions and reward important and original contributions of early-career scientists.

-The call for nominations for the 2019 Awards and Prizes is now open!
+The call for nominations for the 2019 Awards and Prizes has now closed.
+The call for nominations for the 2020 Awards and Prizes will be opened in spring of 2020.

 Mason Gold Medal

 Sir John Mason generously funded an award for Fellows of the Society, known as The Mason Gold Medal.
 The medal ranks alongside The Symons Gold Medal as the premier award of the Society and is bestowed in alternate years to the Symons medal.
 The citation for the Mason Gold Medal is “For outstanding contributions to the understanding of the fundamental processes that determine the variability and predictability of weather and climate”.
 The medal is presented at an appropriate special event and consists of a lecture by the recipient known as The Mason Gold Medal Lecture.
 The first Mason Gold Medal was awarded in 2006 to Paul Mason.

 In 1901, in memory of George James Symons FRS a British meteorologist who founded the British Rainfall Organisation, a gold medal was established.
 The medal is awarded biennially for distinguished work in connection with meteorological science.
 A representation of the Tower of the Winds at Athens appears on the reverse side of this medal.
 The medal was designed by Mr Frank Bowcher of Chiswick and the dies for it were furnished and executed by Mr John Pinches of London.
 The medal ranks alongside The Mason Gold Medal as the premier award of the Society and is bestowed in alternate years to the Mason medal.